by Sue Ann Rybak

 “He is in a rehabilitation center in New Jersey,” DiPinto said.

-DiPinto said people went to her father’s shop because they thought of him as their friend.
+DiPinto said people went to her brother’s shop because they thought of him as their friend.

 “He was more than just a barber to his customers,” DiPinto said.
 “People considered him a friend, and he loved all his customers.”